 - Media & Contacts

-XpressWest will be built on exclusive, new double track over approximately 185 miles between Southern California and Las Vegas.
+XpressWest will initially be built on exclusive, new double track over approximately 185 miles between Southern California and Las Vegas.
 Built primarily within or adjacent to the I-15 freeway, XpressWest will have no at-grade crossings with vehicle or pedestrian traffic.

 With an average round trip fare of $89, XpressWest will generate enough revenue to pay for its own operating and capital costs.

-XpressWest strategically selected Victorville, California as the optimal location for the Southern California Station.
+XpressWest strategically selected Victorville, California as the optimal location for the initial Southern California Station.
 It is located within a 30 to 45 minute drive of roughly 4-5 million people who live in the Inland Empire, and eastern Los Angeles County, and roughly an hour and a half drive from most of Southern California’s remaining 17-18 million residents.6

 All east/west freeways serving the Southern California basin merge with the I-15 south of Victorville, requiring all drivers originating in Southern California to pass through Victorville en-route to Las Vegas.
 This makes Victorville the natural collection point for east-bound Southern California travelers.

-The XpressWest Stations are being designed as world class, state of the art facilities to include the following features:
+The XpressWest Stations are designed as world class, state of the art facilities to include the following features:

 The Las Vegas Station will be located within the resort corridor and will be a major inter-modal facility with similar transportation services to that of McCarran International Airport, including access to taxis, busses, shuttles, and limousines.

 6 U.S. Census data. http://www.census.gov/popest/counties/CO-EST2009-01.html, 2009.